cloudentity/ce-samples-mtls-demo/docs/cloudentity-oauth-mtls-self-signed-client-authentication.md

 }
 ```

 3. Create an OAuth client application and configure for mTLS specification
    * Choose the application type as `service`, which will configure the grant type as `client_credentials`.
 We are choosing this as its easy to demonstrate and skips the authorize flow.
    We have provided some sample application code snippets in other articles attached below that goes through more complex flows.
    * Select the `Token Endpoint Authentication Method` as `Self Signed TLS Client Authentication`
    * Configure jwks_uri or json web key set that has the self signed certificate

 4. Check the box for `Certificate bound access token` in case you need the certificate thumprint bound in the access token.
-If checked, this will add a new JWT Confirmation Method member `"x5t#S256"` that adheres to [RFC-8700](https://datatracker.ietf.org/doc/html/rfc7800) - Proof of Posession semantics specifictions for JSON web tokens. [`Certificate bound access token` feature can be used to increase API security, as detailed in the linked article](securing-apis-with-certificate-bound-access-token.md)
+If checked, this will add a new JWT Confirmation Method member `"x5t#S256"` that adheres to [RFC-8700](https://datatracker.ietf.org/doc/html/rfc7800) - Proof of Posession semantics specifictions for JSON web tokens. [`API security can be enhanced with usage of certificate bound access token and is well explained in the referenced article`](securing-apis-with-certificate-bound-access-token.md)

 5. Now that the client has been configured let's try to get an access Token from the authorization server using client credentials flow

 ### Fetch access tokens

 While mTLS is great for security, it can be quite overwhelming to use common debugging and testing techniques, but we can use `curl` to test this out quickly.